ValwareIRC/unrealircd-webpanel-2/README.md

 A modern, beautiful web panel for managing UnrealIRCd servers.
 Built with Go backend and React frontend.

+ℹ️ This is a temporary repository for beta testers.
+When testing is complete, this repository will be moved to the official [UnrealIRCd Webpanel repository](https://github.com/unrealircd/unrealircd-webpanel)

 ## Features

 - Modern, dark-themed UI with TailwindCSS